 • responsive behavior

-• scrolling behavior (sticky nav, and persistent video)
+• scrolling behavior (sticky nav and persistent video)

 I cannot share the actual prototype here, as it utilizes licensed webfonts, but here is a screen recording:

-Screen recording of my front door prototype
+Screen recording of my homepage prototype

 The improvements are more dramatic when seen in the context of shows (such as Sunday Morning) and local affiliates (such as CBS News New York).
 I wrote more about this process in the Brand Headers case study.
 Before-and-after comparisons below:

-Below is an example of how a typical internal page would look after the redesign, this particular example known internally as a "river":
+Below is an example of how a typical internal page would look after the redesign.
+This particular type of page was known internally as a topic page with a "river" component:

 Before-and-after mockups of a typical internal page